Summary and Characteristics

 This scholarship grants JPY180,000 per student per year for total of 10 students (5 students each semester).

-This scholarship will be offered by JASSO (Japan Association of Student Services Organization).
 Recipients will be granted JPY48,000 per month for up to one year.
-In 2016, two students from Bekka were awarded the grants.
+In 2017, two students from Bekka were awarded the grants.